Manishyd777/Netflix_DataAnalysis_Python/README.md

 ### Big-Data Analysis with Python

 ![plot](https://wallpapercave.com/wp/wp5063339.png)
-### At every step question has been asked to data to extract meaningful insights.
+### At every step question has been asked from data to extract meaningful insights.
 ## First Step includes Understanding Data using basic syntax-
 * head() - It shows the first N rows in the data (by default, N=5).
 * tail () - It shows the last N rows in the data (by default, N=5).